 The Intercompany Loans are initially recognised at the value of the net proceeds received and are carried at amortised cost.
-The amounts repaid to LaMI (being the provider of the Intercompany Loans) in respect of these Intercompany Loans, will depend on the proceeds from the underlying mortgage loans within the deemed loan.
+The amounts repaid to LaMI in respect of the Intercompany Loans, will depend on the proceeds from the underlying mortgage loans within the deemed loan.